-The TRIO Student Support Services Program (formerly known as Expanding Horizons) promotes the academic success of our students who complete an application and meet the following criteria below.
+The TRIO Student Support Services Program (formerly known as Expanding Horizons) promotes the academic success of our students who complete a TRIO SSS application (In English, En Español) and meet the following criteria:

 - Are a first-generation University student (neither parent has completed a four-year college degree) OR

 - Are registered with the Disability Services Office AND

 - Demonstrate an academic need for the program such as having a low high school or university GPA or SAT score or by placing into developmental courses.
 Developmental courses include Basic Reading, Basic Writing, Basic Math I or II.
 Students with a major which requires a higher minimum GPA such as: Exercise Sports Science, Game Design, Nursing, Education, Communications or Human Services may also qualify.

 - Pre-semester orientation for eligible Freshman and Transfer Students.

 - Academic counseling including study skills and time management training.

 - Assistance from a Professional Math Tutor.

 - Financial aid advising and financial literacy education.

 - Squad Leader Program